Robert Oxnam: Career

-Robert Oxnam was President of The Asia Society for over a decade (1981–92).
+Oxnam was President of The Asia Society for over a decade (1981–92).
 The Asia Society, America's leading public education institution on all aspects of the Asia/Pacific region, grew rapidly under his direction to encompass corporate, contemporary, and cultural programs concerning over thirty Asian countries, with a New York headquarters and offices in Washington D.C., Los Angeles, Houston, and Hong Kong.
 Prior to his presidency, he served as the Society's Vice President and Washington D.C.
 Center Director (1979–81) and as China Council Director (1975–81).

-Since the 1990s, Oxnam has often acted as a lecturer for prominent Americans seeking in-depth knowledge of China, including Bill Gates (Microsoft) and Warren Buffett (Berkshire Hathaway) and former President George H. W. Bush and Mrs. Barbara Bush.
-He has been Senior Advisor to the Atlanta-based Society of International Business Fellows and often accompanied their business leaders to various parts of Asia.
+From the 1990s, Oxnam often acted as a lecturer for prominent Americans seeking in-depth knowledge of China, including Bill Gates (Microsoft) and Warren Buffett (Berkshire Hathaway) and former President George H. W. Bush and Mrs. Barbara Bush.
+He was Senior Advisor to the Atlanta-based Society of International Business Fellows and often accompanied their business leaders to various parts of Asia.
 For a short time he was also Special Correspondent for the MacNeil/Lehrer NewsHour, hosting an acclaimed nine-part special on China.

-Robert Oxnam is the author of two novels (both from St. Martin's Press): Cinnabar (1990 - a mystery thriller on 20th century China) and Ming (1995 - a historical novel about 17th century China).
-He has also authored or edited several non-fiction works on Asia: Ruling from Horseback (on the Manchu conquest of China); Dragon and Eagle (a comprehensive review of U.S.-China relations); several editions of China Briefing (annual review designed for businesspeople, journalists, and academics).
-He has contributed articles to The New York Times, Foreign Affairs, and The Asian Wall Street Journal.
+Oxnam was the author of two novels (both from St. Martin's Press): Cinnabar (1990 - a mystery thriller on 20th century China) and Ming (1995 - a historical novel about 17th century China).
+He also authored or edited several non-fiction works on Asia: Ruling from Horseback (on the Manchu conquest of China); Dragon and Eagle (a comprehensive review of U.S.-China relations); several editions of China Briefing (annual review designed for businesspeople, journalists, and academics).
+He contributed articles to The New York Times, Foreign Affairs, and The Asian Wall Street Journal.

 In 2005, he published his unusual memoir: A Fractured Mind (Hyperion Press).
 The book elicited widespread media coverage including CBS's 60 Minutes, ABC's Good Morning America, NBC Today Show, PBS, The New York Times, Time Magazine, Daily Telegraph, and the BBC.

 In 2003–06, he was Visiting Professor at Beijing University and Global Scholar at Robinson College of Business Georgia State University.
 He was a member of the Council on Foreign Relations, Cosmos Club, Century Association, the Association of Asian Studies, and the National Committee on U.S.-China Relations.
-In recent years, he has been advisor to major wealth management firms including, the Bessemer Trust Company, as well as trustee of the Rockefeller Brothers Fund and the Armand Erpf Fund, offering insights on the Asia/Pacific region.
+In later years, he was advisor to major wealth management firms including, the Bessemer Trust Company, as well as trustee of the Rockefeller Brothers Fund and the Armand Erpf Fund, offering insights on the Asia/Pacific region.

-In recent years, Oxnam has embarked on an artistic career — making weathered wood sculptures and doing macro-lens photography of glacial rocks — in the great tradition of Chinese scholars rocks.
+In later years, Oxnam embarked on an artistic career — making weathered wood sculptures and doing macro-lens photography of glacial rocks — in the great tradition of Chinese scholar's rocks.
 In recent years, exhibitions have included: Chambers Fine Art Gallery, Rockefeller Brothers Fund, Triple Candie Gallery, Interchurch Center, Brecknock Hall, Full Moon Arts Center, Art Sites Gallery.
-In addition to being a frequent speaker on topics concerning China and Asia, Oxnam has given keynote addresses on the "Psychology of Creativity" to such organizations as An Infinite Mind and the Conductors Retreat at Medomak.
+In addition to being a frequent speaker on topics concerning China and Asia, Oxnam gave keynote addresses on the "Psychology of Creativity" to such organizations as An Infinite Mind and the Conductors Retreat at Medomak.